Deputy Director, Johns Hopkins Institute for Education Policy

 Tatiana Poladko has dedicated the last 10 years to propelling exceptional young people of color to highly selective colleges through TeenSHARP, an organization she founded together with her husband as a graduate student.
 Today TeenSHARP is a regional organization serving hundreds of talented youth in Delaware, Philadelphia, and South Jersey.
 Tatiana began her professional career working at United Nations in her native Ukraine spearheading youth policy initiatives and organizing hundreds of youth leaders around key socioeconomic priorities for Ukraine.
 Tatiana holds a Master’s in Public Administration degree from Rutgers University.
 She is a Ph.D. candidate in Sociology at Temple University.
 Tatiana lives in Wilmington, DE with her husband Atnre Alleyne and their three-year-old daughter.

-Founder & CEO, The Fellowship - Black Male Educators for Social Justice
+CEO & Co-founder, The Fellowship - Black Male Educators for Social Justice

 Vincent has a background in school leadership.
 He started his education career at the Syracuse City School District, where he worked for 7 years as a school administrator and then program director for the Say Yes to Education Foundation organizing faith based initiatives and school partnerships.
 In 2013, Mr. Cobb moved to Washington, DC as an Education Pioneer fellow working for the Maya Angelou Public Charter Schools to increase workforce readiness supports and internships for rising high school juniors and seniors.
 After the year-long fellowship, Cobb accepted a job with Teach for America, Philadelphia as the school and community partnerships regional manager with special focus on Black male achievement programs to help bolster the region’s Black male educators in the TFA corps and supports for Black male students in Philadelphia public schools.
 Recently, Cobb served as manager of family and community engagement with a portfolio of Mastery North Philadelphia schools.